kunalj101/python_intro_hackathon/chapter1.md

 I strongly recommend this for beginners.
 For this course, we will be using Python 3.x

-####Should you instal a local instance of Python on your machine to continue?
+####Should you install a local instance of Python on your machine to continue this course?

 *** =instructions